hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 array of `toys` to populate the `PokemonToys` collection returned by the `toys()` method using [`Collection#set`][collection-set].

-Finally, we must return a JSON object from `parse`.
+Finally, we must return a Javascript object from `parse`.
 This object will be used to set the attributes of the `Pokemon`.
-We prefer using our shiny new `toys()` association over a raw array of toy JSON objects, so lets be sure to `delete` the `toys` property from the `payload` before returning the `payload`.
+We prefer using our shiny new `toys()` association over a raw array of toy Javascript objects, so lets be sure to `delete` the `toys` property from the `payload` before returning the `payload`.